-Make $Fe(S_2CNR_2)3$ for $NR_2 = N$ , N-dicyclohexyl and N, N-dibenzyl as follows: Solutions of sodium salts of the ligands are prepared by adding $CS_2$ (0.05 mol; density = 1.266) to a stirred solution of the amine (0.05 mol) in ethanol (50 cm).
-6 M NaOH (10 cm) is then added with stirring.
+Make $Fe(S_2CNR_2)3$ for $NR_2 = N_1N_2$ for $NR_2 = N_2N_2$ and N_2N_2 follows: Solutions of sodium salts of the ligands are prepared by adding CS_2 (0.05 mol; density = 1.266) to a stirred solution of the amine (0.05 mol) in ethanol (50 cm3).
+6 M NaOH (10 cm3) is then added with stirring.

 The complexes are prepared by mixing 0.017 mol of 60% w/v FeCl3 aqueous solution with the solution from the ligand preparation.
 A black-brown precipitate immediately forms.
 This should be recovered by vacuum filtration, the precipitate washed with ethanol and air-dried.
-The complex is recrystallized by dissolution in hot $CHCl_3 (30 \text{ cm}^3)$ (in a fume hood), vacuum filtration, and addition of ethanol (30 cm) to the filtrate.
-Black or dark brown crystals form on cooling; the crystals are recovered by vacuum filtration and air-dried.
+The complex is recrystallized by dissolution in hot CHCl3 (30 cm3) (in a fume hood), vacuum filtration, and addition of ethanol (30 cm3) to the filtrate.
+Black or dark brown crystals form on cooling; the crystals are recovered by vacuum filtration and are washed with ethanol and air-dried.

-The magnetic moments are determined by preparing a chloroform solution of accurately known concentration of the complex (0.1 g in ca. $0.5 \text{ cm}^3$ - use a pipette).
-An internal reference is used by placing a sealed capillary containing pure CHCl3 (provided by technicians) in an NMR tube containing the complex solution.
-The NMR spectrum is then recorded in the region of the CHCl3 peak.
+The magnetic moments are determined by preparing a chloroform solution of accurately known concentration of the complex (ca. 0.1 g in ca. 0.5 cm3 - use a pipette).
+An internal reference is used by placing a sealed capillary containing pure CHCl3 in an NMR tube containing the complex solution.
+The NMR spectrum is then recorded (in this case on a 270 MHz NMR machine) in the region of the CHCl3 peak.
 A large, broad solvent peak is observed due to paramagnetic broadening by the complex and a smaller, sharp peak is observed downfield to this peak.
-A high spinning rate (>40 Hz) is recommended as this creates a good vortex, which keeps the capillary in the middle of the tube and minimizes nonhomogeneity effects.
-The magnetic moments can then be calculated.
+The magnetic moments can then be calculated.^{1,2}

-[NB] For the purposes of this experiment you may calculate the susceptibility of the solvent relativity using the values in reference 2 or found in the Table in the information for experiment 8 (beware the units!).
+[NB] For the purposes of this experiment you may calculate the susceptibility of the solvent relativity using the values in reference 2 or see experiment 8.

-- 1. Briefly indicate the aims of the experiment. - 2.
-Do not reproduce the experimental procedure unless your experiment differed. - 3.
-Give balanced equations for the formation of the complexes and yields. - 4.
-Give the magnetic moments (as determined by the Evans NMR method) of the two complexes.
-Comment on the values obtained. - 5.
-What are the point groups of the compounds that you have made? - 6.
-What sources of both systematic and random error are there in this experiment?
-Which are most significant errors and how might they be minimised ?
+- 1. Briefly indicate the aims of the experiment. - Do not reproduce the experimental procedure unless your experiment differed. - Give balanced equations for the formation of the complexes and yields. - Give the magnetic moments (as determined by the Evans NMR method) of the two complexes.
+4. Comment on the values obtained. - 5.
+What are the point groups of the compounds that you have made? - What sources of both systematic and random error are there in this experiment?
+Which are most significant errors and how might they be minimised?

-Hand in with the report:

-Samples of both iron(III) chelates NMR Spectra for both samples
+Hand in with the report: Samples of both iron(III) chelates NMR Spectra for both samples